mkro298/TextTrove/README.md

     split up questions into q and a handle UI for that
-    target different sections of the OG text rather than the summary (generate questions by chunk for the entire thing then finalize a certain number by randomly picking based on how many user wants) add section to pick chapter
-    all of the UI stuff + creating pages and components add a feature to delete file after generated
+    target different sections of the OG text rather than the summary (generate questions by chunk for the entire thing then finalize a certain number by randomly picking based on how many user wants) all of the UI stuff + creating pages and components